m2m-solutions/Adafruit_FONA/README.md

-# Fork of Adafruit FONA Library
+# SIM868 support for the Adafruit FONA Library

 This is a fork of the Adafruit FONA library to support the SIMComm SIM868 module.
+Adapted by Jonny Bergdahl for M2M Solutions AB.

 **This library requires Arduino v1.0.6 or higher**